 CI/CD process needs to be built in such a way that developers are allowed to make commits as soon as their code is ready locally.

 And if a pipeline fails, it should fail fast.
 Such failure should not then cause cascading problems across the organization.
-Instead, developer should get a fast feedback, correct the problem, make another commit and roll forward to successful execution.
+Instead, developer should get a fast feedback, correct the problem, make another commit and roll forward to successful state.

 To achieve fail-fast pattern, use asynchronous execution of pipelines that I mentioned before.
 The other thing that is required is automated testing.
-Sufficient automated testing is required to catch problematic code quickly and fail fast.
+Sufficient automated testing is needed to catch problematic code quickly and fail fast.